henrybear327/Proton-API-Bridge/README.md

 > In collaboration with Azimjon Pulatov, in memory of our good old days at Meta, London, in the summer of 2022.

 Currently, the development are split into 2 versions.
 V1 supports the features [required by rclone](https://github.com/henrybear327/rclone/blob/master/fs/types.go), such as `file listing`.
-V2 will support the extra features that rclone has interface for, such as `move file` and `move folder` operations.
+As the unit and integration tests from rclone have all been passed, we would stabilize this and then move onto developing V2.
+V2 will bring in optimizations and enhancements, such as optimizing uploading and downloading performance, supporting thumbnails, etc.

 ## V1